Join the ECH family! It’s such a great place to work. You will find many staff who have worked here for 20, 30, even 40 years!

-- Maintain a safe, clean, care-giving environment, practice good personal hygiene and hand washing, and assures the well-being and safety of all the children in that are in the environment.
+- Maintain a safe, clean, care-giving environment; practice good personal hygiene and hand washing, and assure the well-being and safety of all the children in your care.

 - Maintain an open, friendly, and cooperative relationship with each child and family.

 - Maintain a positive, calm attitude and a pleasant, soothing voice.
-Model this attitude and voice for parent and others working or volunteering in the program.
+Model this attitude and voice for parents and others working or volunteering in the program.

 - Encourage each child’s family to be actively involved in the Early Head Start program.

-- Promote feelings of security and trust in infant and toddlers.
+- Promote feelings of security and trust in infants and toddlers.

-- Promote parent-child bonding and nurturing parent-child relationships.
+- Promote parent-child bonding and nurture parent-child relationships.

 - Respond quickly and consistently in a soothing and tender manner to infants’ cries or calls of distress.